Ma Guoqiang

 Ma Guoqiang (马国强; born November 1963) is a Chinese politician, engineer, and business executive.
-He had served as Deputy Communist Party Secretary of Hubei province and Communist Party Secretary of Wuhan, the capital of Hubei, from 2018 to 2020.
+He had served as Deputy Party Secretary of Hubei province and Party Secretary of Wuhan, the capital of Hubei, from 2018 to 2020.
 Ma previously served as Chairman of Baowu Group, China's largest steelmaker.
-He is an alternate member and then a member of the 19th Central Committee of the Chinese Communist Party and was a delegate to the 8th National People's Congress.
+He is an alternate and then a member of the 19th Central Committee of the Chinese Communist Party and was a delegate to the 8th National People's Congress.

 Early life and education

 Ma was born in Dingzhou, Hebei in November 1963.
 He is a member of the Hui ethnic group.

 In September 1980, he entered Huazhong Institute of Technology (now Huazhong University of Science and Technology), majoring in materials management and engineering.
 In September 1984 he entered the graduate school of Beijing Iron and Steel Institute (now University of Science and Technology Beijing) and joined the Chinese Communist Party in December 1985.
 After earning his master's degree in 1986, he was hired by the institute as a faculty member.
 In September 1991, he was sent to Germany to study at the RWTH Aachen University on a government scholarship.
 He returned to China in September 1993 and continued to teach at the University of Science and Technology Beijing.